Council

 Council Member

 Georgiana joined Council in 2020.
-She chairs Member and Business Development Steering Group and serves on Tax Adviser and Nominations Committee.
+She Chairs Member and Business Development Steering Group and serves on the Joint Equality, Diversity, and Inclusion, Tax Adviser, and Nominations Committees.
 Georgiana qualified as an ATT in 1997 and trained with Price Waterhouse before moving into tax recruitment.
-In 2007 she set up Georgiana Head Recruitment Ltd. Georgiana specialises in recruiting tax professionals across the North of England.
-She is a committee member of 'Women in Tax' for Leeds and Manchester Branches.
+In 2007 she set up Georgiana Head Recruitment Ltd. She specialises in recruiting tax professionals across the North of England.
+Georgiana is a committee member of 'Women in Tax' for Leeds and Manchester Branches.
 She is also a frequent contributor to the tax press.

 Jamie Hooper